 Essentials seemed to be the happy medium between no customization options and more features than I needed.
 Since I purchased QuickBooks through Costco, Essentials was the cheapest option available to me, and hardly cost more than a regular subscription to Simple Start.
 I started with a one-year subscription to Essentials knowing I could upgrade if I wanted to later.

 Plus does have two features I covet, and one that would be nice, which means I may eventually justify the upgrade.
 Class Tracking was the one thing I really liked about Quicken Home and Small Business that made my reporting easier (Quicken called it Tags).
 Instead of creating multiple subcategories called Office Expenses under each of my official “Businesses”, I could just use assign a business class to each Office Expense transaction showing which business it applied to.
 So while Class Tracking would streamline my categories and reporting, I haven’t found it essential at this point (get it?).
 And, if I ever change my workflow and am not using 17hats for customer contracts and data, I’d like to integrate my invoicing right into QuickBooks.
+(Edited to add: I now use Dubsado, which integrates beautifully with QuickBooks Online.)
 At that point, I’d want the Time Tracking option of Plus so that I could keep my time tracking and invoicing all together.
 (Plus also offers Budgeting features, and after reading the posts about how my friends Emily and Rachel use Mint and YNAB for budgeting, I’ve been thinking about how nice it would be to have an official budget even when I’m managing so many books and accounts.)

 How can you get the best deal for QuickBooks Online?